stargazer/raspbian-hifiberry-raspotify/README.md

 [This comment](https://github.com/librespot-org/librespot/issues/134#issuecomment-441499150) actually suggests a cronjob-based solution.
 I think a service-based solution is way better.

-I'd like to emphasize that if you often get *Connection reset by peer" errors, there's is probably something wrong with your network.
+I'd like to emphasize that if you often get *"Connection reset by peer"* errors, there is probably something wrong with your network.
 I had the same for way too long time.
-I had tried all solutions, and installed various different versiond of `librespot` and other related tools.
+I had tried all solutions, and installed various different versions of `librespot` and other related tools.
 Nothing solved it.
 It turned out that once I switched from using my raspberrypi's ethernet connection to wifi, I never got it again.
 Go figure!